Skip to main content

 Tips to help you make your Title pages perform

-Title pages generally act as introductions for your Content pages (where your main content lives) and allow you to divide your Turtl Doc into chapters.
+Title pages generally act as introductions for your Content pages (Where the majority of your content resides), allowing you to divide your Turtl Doc into chapters.

 The Cover page